pbrilius/backend-test/README.md

 > The following parts are more of an interest in the applicatino:
-* Fixed scale and precision FLOAT MySQL data type, which for median indicators and aggregation allows and empowers more thorough and faster storing, reading and displaying to the UI,
+* Fixed scale and precision FLOAT MySQL data type, which for median indicators and aggregation allows and empowers more thorough and faster storing, reading and displaying to the UI